 - Planning Fallacy: Underestimating how long it will take to complete a task.

 - Optimism bias: Becoming overly focused on optimistic outcomes, which impacts risk management, project selection, and change management processes.

 - Groupthink: Focusing on team harmony and consensus over critical, rational evaluation of data and facts.

 Meetings tend to elicit a love/hate response!
 However, regular face-to-face communication with your team and stakeholders is a practical way to move work forward.

 A good meeting should engage and inform the team, boosting energy and morale.

 Agendas are a simple way to improve the outcome of your meetings.
 Below are two suggested templates to use with stakeholders and teams.

 Stakeholder meeting agenda template

-- Review and agree agenda (i.e. agree the desired meeting outcome).
+- Review and agree on the agenda (i.e. agree on the desired meeting outcome).

 - Update on Progress to Agreed Goals, ideally using pre-agreed dashboards, milestones, budgets, metrics, etc.